LIVING A SUPERNATURAL LIFE (Part 2)

 Second, living a supernatural life is walking by God’s kind of faith:

-It is common, normal or natural to live, act, walk, or based your choices, judgements and decisions in life on your natural senses – what you can see, hear, taste, feel or touch.
+It is common, normal or natural to live, act, operate or walk by your natural senses.
+It is natural to base your choices, judgements and decisions in life on your natural senses – what you can see, hear, taste, feel or touch.

 Living by your natural senses is a natural, normal or ordinary living!

-On the contrary, walking by faith or basing your choices, judgements and decisions in life not on your natural senses or realities, but on spiritual truths or realities (God’s Word) is living a supernatural life.
+On the contrary, walking by faith or basing your choices, judgements and decisions in life on spiritual truths or realities (God’s Word) is living a supernatural life.

 16 Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.